tosca07/picochess/README.md

 - chmod a+x install-picochess.sh
 - ./install-picochess
-- reboot and if everything went well Picochess should start as a service
+- reboot and if everything went well Picochess should start as a service The script installs the following services in /etc/systemd/system/
+- picochess, main service
+- obooksrv, opening books window on web page
+- gamesdb, games window on web page

+How to open the web page and play?
+Use localhost:8080 in your browser to open the web page.
+If you are running on another machine replace localhost with the ip address of your Pi4.

+Additional scripts you might find useful:
+- install-dgtpi-clock.sh, run this on DGT3000 Dgt Pi clock hardware, installs dgtpi service
+- connect-dgt-on-debian.sh, needed on Debian laptops to connect them to a Bluetooth DGT e-board

+How to add more engines?
+From start only modern engines can be chosen from menu.
+For more engines see the picochess group.
+To add an engine you need:
+- locate the /opt/picochess/engines folder - Pi uses aarch64 and Debian laptops x86_64 folder
+- add an executable file like "engineX" and a text file "engineX.uci" with settings
+- add an [engineX] section in engines.ini file
+To get a lot of Pi engines copy the entire /opt/picoshess/engines/aarch64 folder from an image found in the picochess google group.

 Installation with more info
 ---------------------------